 The Lead Teacher serves as the primary facilitator in managing the assigned classroom to establish a healthy, enriching, teaching environment.
 This person will exhibit excellent skills in classroom organization, curriculum implementation, and effective communication with children, parents and fellow team members.
 The Lead Teacher will be under the direct supervision of the center administrative team.
-This position is designated as a full time salaried level of employment.

 - Plan, prepare, and implement weekly lesson plans in accordance with the designated curriculum, scope and sequence, and classroom schedule

 - Ensure the health, safety, and engagement of every child in the classroom

 - Provide for the basic needs of each child on every developmental level: physical, mental, social, emotional, and spiritual

 - Set up and maintain each learning center area to reflect the teaching unit and/or basic learning concepts

 - Establish and implement general rules of behavior and classroom conduct

 - Guide and direct children in their play and social interactions with their peers and teachers

 - Observe, document, and assess pertinent data that indicates the ongoing developmental progress of each child.

 - Schedule and conduct required parent conferences to present written documented assessment to parent/guardian of each child.
 Conduct additional conferences as needed